siyul-park/uniflow/docs/key_concepts.md

 ```

 - `id`: A unique identifier in UUID format.
 UUID V7 is recommended.
-- `namespace`: Specifies the namespace to which the secret belongs, with a default value of `default`.
+- `namespace`: The namespace to which the secret belongs, default is `default`.
-- `name`: Specifies the name of the secret, which must be unique within the same namespace.
+- `name`: The name of the secret, which must be unique within the namespace.
-- `annotations`: Additional metadata about the secret, such as a description, version, and other custom key-value pairs.
+- `annotations`: Additional metadata about the secret.
+It can include user-defined key-value pairs like description and version.
-- `data`: Contains the secret data as key-value pairs.
+- `data`: Contains the secret data in key-value pairs.

 ## Node

-Nodes are objects that process data and execute workflows by sending and receiving packets through connected ports.
+A node is an entity that processes data, exchanging packets through connected ports to execute workflows.
 Each node has an independent processing loop and communicates asynchronously with other nodes.

-Nodes are categorized based on how they handle packets:
+Nodes are classified based on their packet processing methods:
-- `ZeroToOne`: Nodes that generate initial packets to start workflows.
+- `ZeroToOne`: Generates initial packets to start a workflow.
-- `OneToOne`: Nodes that receive packets from an input port, process them, and send them to an output port.
+- `OneToOne`: Receives a packet from an input port, processes it, and sends it to an output port.
-- `OneToMany`: Nodes that receive packets from an input port and send them to multiple output ports.
+- `OneToMany`: Receives a packet from an input port and sends it to multiple output ports.
-- `ManyToOne`: Nodes that receive packets from multiple input ports and send them to a single output port.
+- `ManyToOne`: Receives packets from multiple input ports and sends a single packet to an output port.
-- `Other`: Nodes that involve state management and interactions beyond simple packet forwarding.
+- `Other`: Includes nodes that manage state and interactions beyond simple packet forwarding.

 ## Port

-Ports are connection points for sending and receiving packets between nodes.
-There are two types of ports: `InPort` and `OutPort`, which are connected to transmit packets.
-A packet sent to one port is delivered to all connected ports.
+Ports are connection points for exchanging packets between nodes.
+There are two types of ports: `InPort` and `OutPort`.
+Packets sent to a port are delivered to all connected ports.

-Commonly used port names include:
+Common port names include:
-- `init`: A special port used to initialize the node.
+- `init`: A special port used to initialize a node.
 When the node becomes available, workflows connected to the `init` port are executed.
-- `io`: Processes packets and immediately returns them.
+- `io`: Processes and immediately returns packets.
-- `in`: Receives packets for processing and sends the results to `out` or `error`.
-If no `out` or `error` port is connected, it returns the results.
+- `in`: Receives packets for processing and sends results to `out` or `error`.
+If `out` or `error` ports are not connected, the result is returned directly.
-- `out`: Sends processed packets, which can be received by another `in` port.
+- `out`: Sends processed packets.
+The results can be sent back to another `in` port.
-- `error`: Sends error packets resulting from processing.
-The error handling results can be sent back to the `in` port.
+- `error`: Sends packets containing error information.
+Error handling results can be sent back to an `in` port.

-When multiple ports serving the same role are needed, they are expressed as `in[0]`, `in[1]`, `out[0]`, `out[1]`, and so on.
+When multiple ports with the same role are needed, they can be expressed as `in[0]`, `in[1]`, `out[0]`, `out[1]`, etc.

 ## Packet

 A packet is a unit of data exchanged between ports.
 Each packet contains a payload, which nodes process and transmit.

-Nodes must return response packets in the order of the request packets.
-When connected to multiple ports, all response packets are combined into a new response packet.
+Nodes must return response packets in the order of received request packets.
+When connected to multiple ports, all response packets are collected and returned as a new response packet.

-A special `None` packet indicates no response, simply acknowledging that the packet was accepted.
+A special `None` packet indicates no response, simply acknowledging the packet's acceptance.

 ## Process

-A process is the basic unit of execution, managed independently.
-Processes can have parent processes, and when a parent process terminates, its child processes are also terminated.
+A process is the fundamental unit of execution, managed independently.
+Processes can have parent processes, and when a parent process terminates, its child processes also terminate.

-Processes have their own storage to hold values that are difficult to transmit as packets.
-This storage operates using a Copy-On-Write (COW) mechanism to efficiently share data with parent processes.
+Processes have their own storage to retain values that are difficult to transmit via packets.
+This storage operates using a Copy-On-Write (COW) mechanism to efficiently share data from parent processes.

 A new workflow begins by creating a process.
-When the process terminates, all resources used are released.
+When a process ends, all resources used by it are released.

-Processes can have more than one root packet, but root packets must be created by the same node.
-If they are created by different nodes, new child processes must be created to handle them.
+Processes can have multiple root packets, but root packets must originate from the same node.
+If they come from different nodes, a new child process must be created to handle them.

 ## Workflow

-A workflow is defined as a directed graph comprising multiple interconnected nodes.
-In this graph, each node handles data processing, and packets are transmitted between nodes.
+A workflow is defined as a directed graph with multiple interconnected nodes.
+Each node processes data, and packets flow between nodes.

-Workflows consist of several stages, where data is processed and transmitted according to defined rules.
-This processing can be sequential or parallel.
+Workflows consist of multiple stages, with data processed and transmitted according to defined rules at each stage.
+Data can be processed sequentially or in parallel during this process.

-For example, given initial data, the first node processes it and then passes it to the next node.
-Each node receives input, processes it, and sends the result to the next stage.
+For example, given initial data, it is processed by the first node and then forwarded to the next node.
+Each node receives input, processes it, and sends the processed result to the next stage.

 ## Namespace

-Namespaces isolate and manage workflows, providing an independent execution environment.
-Each namespace can contain multiple workflows, and nodes within a namespace cannot reference nodes in another namespace.
-Each namespace manages its own data and resources independently.
+A namespace manages workflows in isolation, providing an independent execution environment.
+Each namespace can contain multiple workflows, and nodes within a namespace cannot reference nodes from another namespace.
+Each namespace independently manages its data and resources.

 ## Runtime Environment

-A runtime environment is the independent space where each namespace is executed.
-The engine loads all nodes within a namespace to build the environment and execute the workflows.
-This prevents conflicts and ensures a stable execution environment during workflow execution.
+A runtime environment is an independent space where each namespace is executed.
+The engine loads all nodes within the namespace to build the environment and execute workflows.
+This prevents conflicts during workflow execution and ensures a stable execution environment.